Management API Reference

 Integrating with web3 libraries

-Openfort's accounts object is fully compatible with popular web3 libraries for interfacing wallets, including ethers, and wagmi.
+Openfort's wallet object is fully compatible with popular web3 libraries for interfacing wallets, including ethers, and wagmi.

 Read below to learn how to best integrate Openfort alongside these libraries.